aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/tabletorangeoptions/_index.md

 ```

-Gets and sets the last row index of the table.
+the last row index of the table.

 **Returns:**
 int